What is The Lymphatic System?

 6. Ditch The Wired Bra

 Ladies this one's for you.
-Ever take off your bra at the end of the day and see an indented line in your skin where the wire-part rested and harmful?
+Ever take off your bra at the end of the day and see an indented line in your skin where the wire-part rested and wondered if that was harmful?

 Well, it certainly is.